-[] Procedures involved for participants [] Potential risks and discomforts (such as inadvertent release of sensitive information) [] Potential benefits to subjects and/or society [] Whether participant will receive payment for participation [] Statement regarding confidentiality [] Description of voluntary nature of the study and the right to withdraw [] Contact information for Principal Researcher, Dissertation Mentor, and IRB [] Signature (or e-signature) block for indicating consent of research participant and legal representative (if applicable) [] Participant assent form (if applicable for children under 18) [] All documents used to recruit participants (e.g. contact letters, flyers, advertisements) Oth er Red quirements (if applicable) [] HIPA A waiver (for studies involving protected health information) [] Othe r IRB approvals of the proposed study (including supporting documents)
+e a c [] pproved research protocol/methodology [] All data instruments (e.g. surveys, questionnaires, data fields accessed from existing sources) [] Permission to administer study and/or access data (e.g. written permission from appropriate administrators at study site, copy of service agreement, and/or supporting documentation that data is public use) Req [] ed for Studies Involving Data Collection formed Consent Form.
+See example nis form should include: ] Title of study ] Name and credentials of Principal Researcher (e.g. doctoral candidate) ] Why the participant was selected for the study (i.e. selection/eligibility criteria) ] Purpose of the study ] Procedures involved for participants ] Potential risks and discomforts (such as inadvertent release of sensitive information) ] Potential benefits to subjects and/or society ] Whether participant will receive payment for participation ] Statement regarding confidentiality ] Description of voluntary nature of the study and the right to withdraw ] Contact information for Principal Researcher, Dissertation Mentor, and IRB ] Signature (or e-signature) block for indicating consent of research participant and legal representative (if applicable) ] Participant assent form (if applicable for children under 18) ] All documents used to recruit participants (e.g. contact letters, flyers, advertisements) .
+Oth [] Requirements (if applicable) PAA waiver (for studies involving protected health information) [] ther IRB approvals of the proposed study (including supporting documents)